Krita 4 Preset Bundle Overview¶

-The basic brush family all use a basic circle for the brush tip with variation on opacity, flow or size.
-They are named Basic because this type of brush are the fundamental stones of every digital painting program.
+The basic brush family all use a basic circle for the brush tip with a variation on opacity, flow or size.
+They are named Basic because brushes of this type are the fundamental stones of every digital painting program.
 These brushes will work fast since they use simple properties.

 These presets tends to emulate the effect of pencil on paper.
 They all have a thin brush that uses a paper-texture.
 Some focus on being realistic to help with correcting a pencil scan.
 Some focus more on showing the effects on your computer monitor.
 The two last (Tilted/Quick Shade) assist the artist to obtain specific effects; like quickly shading a large area of the drawing without having to manually crosshatch a lot of lines.

-- Ink Sumi-e : A brush with abilities at revealing the thin texture of each bristles, making the line highly expressive.
+Ink Sumi-e: A brush with abilities at revealing the thin texture of each bristle, making the line highly expressive.